parcel-bundler/lightningcss/website/pages/docs.md

 ## Error recovery

 By default, Lightning CSS is strict, and will error when parsing an invalid rule or declaration.
 However, sometimes you may encounter a third party library that you can't easily modify, which unintentionally contains invalid syntax, or IE-specific hacks.
 In these cases, you can enable the `errorRecovery` option (or `--error-recovery` CLI flag).
 This will skip over invalid rules and declarations, omitting them in the output, and producing a warning instead of an error.
 You should also open an issue or PR to fix the issue in the library if possible.

+## Source maps

+Lightning CSS supports generating source maps when compiling, minifying, and bundling your source code to make debugging easier.
+Use the `sourceMap` option to enable it when using the API, or the `--sourcemap` CLI flag.

+If the input CSS came from another compiler such as SASS or Less, you can also pass an input source map to Lightning CSS using the `inputSourceMap` API option.
+This will map compiled locations back to their location in the original source code.

+Finally, the `projectRoot` option can be used to make file paths in source maps relative to a root directory.
+This makes build stable between machines.